picosh/pico/README.md

 Use rsync, scp, or sftp.
 Want to share a code snippet with a colleague?
 Use rsync, scp, or sftp.
 Hopefully you see the trend.

-- [pgs.sh](https://pico.sh/pgs): A static site hosting platform using SSH.
+- [pgs.sh](https://pico.sh/pgs): A static site hosting platform using SSH for site deployments.
-- [tuns.sh](https://pico.sh/tuns): https/wss/tcp tunnels to localhost using
+- [tuns.sh](https://pico.sh/tuns): https/wss/tcp tunnels to localhost using only
-  only SSH.
+  SSH.
 - [imgs.sh](https://pico.sh/imgs): Docker image registry using SSH for authentication.
 - [prose.sh](https://prose.sh): A blog platform using SSH for content